jfcameron/http_request/README.md

 ## jfc-http_request

 Concurrent http request library, uses libcurl for implementation.
-Supports Linux, Mac, Windows.
+Supports Linux, Mac, Windows. currently supports GET and POST requests.

 A single thread makes requests then handles their responses asynchronously.
 Any number of worker threads perform the requests concurrently.
+Additionally, the worker can optionally process the raw response (e.g: convert json text to a json data model) before handing the processed data back to main.

 This project does not create threads or keep a thread group itself, this is done to allow the user to decide what threading strategy makes the most sense in the dependent project.

-### state of project

-currently supports GET and POST requests.

 ### usage